dotnize/nize.foo/src/content/blog/2023/hello-world.md

 heroImage: "/images/cover.jpg"
 ---

 Welcome to my blog!
-I'm excited to start this endeavour, and I hope that this will be the first of many posts that I'll be writing.
+I'm excited to start this new journey, and I hope that this will be the first of many posts that I'll be writing.

 ```js
 console.log("Hello, world!");